Botanical Name: Oxalis regnellii sp.

 Light: Bright indirect light will give O. regnellii the best leaf color.
 Leggy, spindly growth is often caused by lack of light.
 Move the plant to a spot where it will get curtain-filtered light from a south-facing window.

-Humidity: This Brazilian native prefers relative humidity around 50% or higher.
+Humidity: This Brazilian native prefers relative humidity around 50%.
 If indoor air is dry, try one of these easy ways to increase humidity for your plant.

 Soil: Any good potting mix